nizarhabash1/TOIA-NYUAD/web-recorder/public/avatar-garden/recorder_README.md

 Don't forget to click the "Save Script" button after you're done recording.
 It's recommended to save frequently in case the recorder crashes.

 #### Adding/removing question-answer pairs
-If you want to add a new question-answer pair, fill in the "Question" and "Answer" input boxes and then click on the "Add New Question" button.
-The pair will automatically show up in the list.
+If you want to add a new question-answer pair/a filler/ or a "no answer" type entry, select the respective option from the form under the list of questions and answers, then fill in the required input.
+The new entry will automatically show up in the list.
 In order to remove a question-answer pair, just click on the DELETE button.

 ### Edit previously created avatar